 it turned out that he'd brought food too, as if he didn't trust her to

-there was more to choose from, but now, as they drove along back roads,
+there would be more to choose from.
+Now, as they drove along back roads,

 skulking around like teenagers trying to keep their parents from seeing

 them together, he was simply humming along with what was playing on the

 Still, it was much cooler.
 The windows were down.

 Her hair was being mussed and she hadn't brought a scarf, but she was